GoogleCloudPlatform/accelerated-platforms/docs/use-cases/inferencing/README.md

 - A deployed [ML Platform Playground on GKE](/platforms/gke-aiml/playground/README.md).
 - A fine-tuned or pre-trained LLM for serving.
-- A test dataset to run inference..
+- A test dataset to run inference.

 ## Serving LLMs